Minestrone Soup

 • 1 can great northern beans drained and rinsed

-• 6 cups low sodium vegetable stock (learn how to make your own below!)
+• 4 cups low sodium vegetable stock (learn how to make your own below!) (increase to 6 cups if you like thinner soups)

 • 1 cup small pasta of choice (ditalini, small shells, etc)

-• 1 Parmesan cheese rind (approximately 3 inches) (optional)
+• 1 Parmesan cheese rind (approximately 3 inches) (optional, not vegan)

 Instructions